CPinelli/RestfulAuth/README.md

 My way to authenticate users using Spring Security

-# How do I make it work?
+# How do I run it?

-To make it work without any change, you need to have a MySQL database.<br>
+To run it without any changes, you need to have a MySQL database.<br>
 Then you can modify the spring config file (application.yml) to use your own DB.<br>
 You can custom the User entity for your own need, the application will create the table.